 5. PCV13 vaccine

 PCV13 or pneumococcal conjugate vaccine protects against pneumococcal disease caused by 13 types of pneumococcal bacteria.
-These bacteria can spread from air or direct contact and often causes no symptoms or pneumonia (lung infection) in babies.
+These bacteria can spread from air or direct contact and can cause mild to severe illnesses like pneumonia (lung infection) in babies.
 Complications of pneumococcal diseases, such as meningitis and blood infection (bacteremia), can be life-threatening in infants.

 Combination vaccines that contain more than one vaccine in a single shot are available in most countries.
 This reduces the number of shots and reactions in many babies.
 Common combination vaccines for the fourth month may include Kinrix with DTaP and IPV combination and Pentacel with DTaP, IPV, and Hib combinations.
 You may speak to your baby’s pediatrician to learn about the various combination vaccines available in your country or region.